jpovey/tech-test-dotnet/CodeChanges.md

 ### PaymentSchemeStrategy
 Abstract the payment scheme strategies out of the switch statement and use the `IPaymentSchemeStrategyFactory` to select the appropriate implementation at runtime.
 This fixes the issue with the open closed principal.
 Each scheme’s business rules now live in an isolated, testable class.
+Implemented with a cache to optimise performance as all the concrete versions are stateless singletons.
 Note: I have not implemented the busines logic tests for each strategy due to time constraints

 ### PaymentService